lesc-utfpr/px4_odom_bridge/README.md

 ## Dependencies
 * librealsense: [https://github.com/IntelRealSense/librealsense](https://github.com/IntelRealSense/librealsense)

-   - For Jetson Nano [follow these instructions](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_jetson.md) and install librealsense2
+   - For Jetson Nano [follow these instructions](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_jetson.md) and install librealsense2. *T265 no longer works on the newest librealsense version.
+Will have to look into how to download a previous version of it.

-* ROS Kinetic (Ubuntu 16.04) or ROS Melodic (Ubuntu 18.04): [http://wiki.ros.org/ROS/Installation](http://wiki.ros.org/ROS/Installation)
+* ROS Kinetic (Ubuntu 16.04) or ROS Melodic (Ubuntu 18.04): [http://wiki.ros.org/ROS/Installation](http://wiki.ros.org/ROS/Installation) (We used ROS Melodic for the tests)

 ## Installation